 When announcing the move, treat it as a special announcement.
 Make sure all of your family members are sitting down together.
 Then tell them that you have exciting news about a “new family adventure.”

 The prospect of how to make friends in a new school might cause anxiety.
-Tell your child that this is an opportunity for making friends in a new city.
+Tell your children that this is an opportunity for making friends in a new city.
 You can say, “It’s difficult to say good-bye to friends.
 But the good news is, soon you’re going to have even more friends, and you can still keep in touch with your old friends, no matter where you are.”
-Making friends in a new city can be exciting.
+Making friends in a new place can be exciting.

 If you start to feel overwhelmed during the process of moving, take a break from unpacking and do something fun together as a family.
 Healthy outings (such as a walk or bike ride) are a great way to get a fresh perspective and regroup as a family.
-Or for a shorter break, try putting on music and dancing around the room.
+Or, for a shorter break, try putting on music and dancing around the room.

 A few hours in the car or on a plane can feel like days to a young child.
 Have some games in mind to change the focus to fun.
 Create “I Spy” challenges to play during the journey, such as “Find a dog on the street” or “Spot a red suitcase at the airport.”

 Unpack your kids’ rooms first–together–allowing them to choose where to put special items.
 Then unpack a room where the family can spend time together, such as the living room.
 Put up family pictures as reminders of the many people who care about your children.
 Involving everyone during the unpacking process will help the whole family feel that they’re an important part of the move.

 Be patient if any of your children are sad or behaving differently than usual, such as clinging to you or being resistant at bedtime.
 It may take some time, but with your love and support, you can help them learn how to transition to and thrive in their new environment.